RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### Time series analysis

-1. Siries of datapoints over time
+1. Series of datapoints over time
 2. discrete samples taken over dicrete point of time
 3. Seasonality - its a feature in your data that shows changes as per seasons
 4. Trends - its a feature in your data that shows patterns as per time